Breast Augmentation Revision

 - Width of the rib cage

 - Shoulder height

-During your consultation, Dr. Zemmel will perform and complete history and physical.
-Dr. Zemmel will evaluate your complete breast history.
+During your consultation, Dr. Zemmel will perform a physical exam and evaluate your complete medical and breast history.
 Please bring all relevant information to the consultation including implant cards, names and locations of your prior surgeons, and previous medical records.
 This will assist Dr. Zemmel in diagnosing your issues and formulating a comprehensive treatment plan.

 There are a number of reasons women seek breast implant revision surgery.
 The following summarizes the most common reason for revision as well as the general approaches to treatment.

 Back to Top